Black Sun (Goodrick-Clarke book): Summary

-According to the author, movements with such interests are particularly prevalent in the English-speaking world.
-Because the occultism found in the SS can be traced to Ariosophy, which emerged from the völkisch movement, Goodrick-Clarke coins the term "neo-völkisch" for the groups he covers in the book.
+The book's introduction connects the ideas covered in Goodrick-Clarke's 1985 book The Occult Roots of Nazism to trace similar phenomena in the post-war West.
+Because the occultism found in the Schutzstaffel (SS) can be traced to Ariosophy, which emerged from the völkisch movement, Goodrick-Clarke coins the term "neo-völkisch" for the groups he covers in the book.
 These groups are defined by their concern with white identity, and in many cases take interest in esoteric ideas of Aryan origins and occultism.
-The eponymous Black Sun is a symbol prominent in this movement, as a magical source of power.
+Beginning with American neo-Nazism and its history, Goodrick-Clarke discusses the historical intersections between modern far-right groups and esoteric religion.